takashibinns/tableau-sample-web-app/README.md

 In the production mode, we will have only 1 server running.
 All the client side code will be bundled into static files using webpack and it will be served by the Node.js/Express application.

 ## Folder Structure
+- *server-usage*: the Tableau workbook, for monitoring usage on your Tableau Server
+- *screenshots*: Images used for this readme
 - *public*: contains static files such as images, icons, and the root html page.
 - *src*: where all the source code for this project lives
   - *server*: contains all server side code, which manages the app's rest api handlers and server side api calls